Skip site navigation (1)Skip section navigation (2)

 This option specifies if Tidy should line-wrap attribute values,

-meaning that if the value of an attribute causes a line to
+meaning that if the value of an attribute causes a line to exceed

-single space and replaces any sequences of whitespace with a
+and replaces any sequences of whitespace with a single space.

-To force Tidy to preserve the original, literal values of all
+To force Tidy to preserve the original, literal values of all at-

-attributes, and ensure that whitespace characters within
+tributes, and ensure that whitespace characters within attribute

 See also: --wrap-script-literals, --literal-attributes